dlshu/adversarial-attack-on-IDS/README.md

 4. Run 'attack_Gen-AAL.py' to generate adversarial attacks using the Gen-AAL algorithm and see the attack success rate.
 5. For performance comparison, run 'attack_DFAL.py' to generate adversarial attacks using the DFAL algorithm.

-The Gen-AAL algorithm will be improved in future updates.
+The Gen-AAL algorithm will be improved in the future updates.